The Selectivity and Competition of the Mind's Eye in Visual Perception: Experiments and Results

-In Figure \ref{fig:responsecurves}(a) we see that the magnitude of response of the FFA is over twice that of IT on its preferred stimulus.
-This mirrors the fact that the cortical response for the preferred category is about \textbf{twice that for the non-preferred category} as consistently observed in most normal individuals \cite{plaut2011complementary}.
-Furthermore, we see a very precipitous drop in neuronal activity very early on in the object IT as the face pathway competes for the face representation.
-From these results, we can begin to explain how the visual cortex is able to select and respond to a specific stimulus.
-All pathways receive an immediate feed-forward signal and then compete at the pathway level to represent the stimulus.
-This also explains why traceable and identifiable activity still occurs in areas of the brain that are non-selective for a particular stimulus \cite{mcgugin2012high}.
-Such an architecture could also reveal how additional pathways, like the visual word form area, can develop overtime and begin to compete later in the development cycle.
+We perform an ablation study to confirm that the selectivity of the neurons in our network is mainly due to the competition of multiple pathways.
+In Figure \ref{fig:responsecurves}(a) we see the magnitude of response of the FFA increases nearly 2x, and suppresses the IT response on its preferred stimulus.
+We see a similar pattern with Object IT when presented its preferred stimulus, Figure \ref{fig:responsecurves}(c).
+From these results, we gain insight on how the visual cortex is able to select and respond to a specific stimulus.
+This can also explain why traceable and identifiable activity still occurs in areas of the brain that are non-selective for a particular stimulus \cite{mcgugin2012high}.

+Next, we generalize the ablation study using 2,000 images (1k ImagNet, 1k Celeb-A).
+We plot the magnitude of response from the two independent pathways in Figure \ref{fig:selective2}.
+From these results, we can confidently say that \textbf{there is no significant selectivity in independent pathways.} The pathways only become highly selective when they are required to compete for the input stimulus.